 Given the positive and cumulative effects of the grant, it is important that caregivers are able to access it for their children as early as possible.
 One of the main concerns is the slow take-up for young children.
 An analysis of exclusions from the CSG found that exclusion rates for eligible infants under a year were as high as 43% in 2014, up only three percentage points from 47% in 2008.
 Exclusion rates were found to be highest in the Western Cape and Gauteng.

-The total rate of exclusion for all ages is 17.5% (over 1.8 million children).6 Barriers to up-take include confusion about eligibility requirements and the means test in particular; lack of documentation (mainly identity books or birth certificates, and proof of school enrolment, although the latter is not an eligibility requirement) and problems of institutional access (including the time and cost of reaching SASSA offices, long queues and lack of baby-friendly facilities).
-It is worth noting, however, that there has been improved up-take amongst children younger than two and children older than 15 and the infant up-take rate appears to have increased from 50% in 2011 to 57% in 2014.7
+The total rate of exclusion for all ages was estimated at 17.5% (more than 1.8 million children).7 Barriers to take-up include confusion about eligibility requirements and the means test in particular; lack of documentation (mainly identity books or birth certificates, and proof of school enrolment, although the latter is not an eligibility requirement); and problems of institutional access (including the time and cost of reaching SASSA offices, long queues and lack of baby-friendly facilities).